Calar Alto Observatory: History

 Calar Alto was climbed on Stage 9 of the Vuelta (AUG 2021).

+Geography

+The Calar Alto Observatory is located in Almería province in Spain on Calar Alto, a 2168 m mountain in the Sierra de Los Filabres subrange of the Sierra Nevada.

+Climate

+According to the Köppen climate classification, the Calar Alto Observatory has a Mediterranean climate (Csa/Csb) with strong influences of a humid continental climate (Dsa/Dsb), with hot summers and cold winters.
+Calar Alto has one of the most continental climates in Spain: both the temperatures of 40 C, which is very close to the hottest temperature ever recorded in the province of Almería (after the Tabernas Desert), and -20 C, which is the coldest temperature ever recorded in the province of Almería, both of which are recorded here.
+Precipitation is higher during winter, and lower during summer.

 Equipment

 There are 4 main telescopes on site: a 3.5 m, 2.2 m, and a 1.23 m telescope, and an 80 cm Schmidt reflector.

 The 3.5-meter is the largest telescope on European soil with an equatorial mount.

 There is also a 1.52 m telescope that is owned and operated by the Spanish National Observatory and a robotic telescope operated by the Spanish Astrobiology Center (CAB).

 Work

 CALIFA survey

 The CALIFA survey (Calar Alto Legacy Integral Field Area survey) is an astronomical project to map 600 galaxies with imaging spectroscopy (integral field spectroscopy (IFS)).